petercrabtree/ComfyUI-Prediction/README.md

 ### Select Sigmas
 This node is an alternative to the **Split Sigmas** built-in node.
 It allows you to specify the specific ``sigmas`` to ``select`` by 0-based index as a comma seperated list.

 Ranges are supported with ``[start]:[end]`` syntax.
 The ending bound is exclusive and negative indices are supported, which index from the end of the list.
-Both start and/or end may be ommitted.<br>
+Both start and/or end may be ommitted.

 As a convienience, instead of specifing a list, you may specify ``mod <N>`` to select every N'th sigma.
-You can use this to easily alternate between prediction strageies.<br>
+You can use this to easily alternate between prediction strageies.

 If ``chained`` is disabled, the final sigma in the input list will be dropped.
-If you're chaning **Select Sigmas** nodes, you should enable ``chained`` in almost all cases.<br>
+If you're chaning **Select Sigmas** nodes, you should enable ``chained`` in almost all cases.

 If a specified index is out of range, it is ignored.

-Examples, assuming a 10-timestep schedule with sigmas ``10, 9, 8, 7, 6, 5, 4, 3, 2, 1, 0``.
+Examples, assuming a 10-timestep schedule with sigmas ``10, 9, 8, 7, 6, 5, 4, 3, 2, 1, 0``:

 ```
 select: 0, 1, 2        chained: false  => 10, 9, 8
 select: 0, 1, 3:6, -2  chained: false  => 10, 9, 7, 6, 5, 2
 select: mod 2          chained: false  => 9, 7, 5, 3, 1
 select: mod 3          chained: false  => 8, 5, 2, 0